All You Need To Know About Placements In VIT (Vellore Institute of Technology)

 Amazon - somewhere around 3000 students applied, screening round was online coding.
 Some 30 students were selected for the interview round.
 I didn't go through the first interview round, where I was asked two binary tree questions.
 This is when I got to know the importance of being able to write good code on paper.
 Until then and well still, it has not been my approach to writing code.
 I write code and run it, it'll probably fail a few test cases and then I correct it and keep repeating until I get it right.
 I don't think it's very important to write neat, perfect code in first attempt.
 Although, I appreciate people who can do that.

 Lets come to Tapzo / OneDirect where I finally got placed.
 The screening process was a bit different.
 Everyone was asked to fill a google form which asked for the details like links to projects and online profiles like GitHub, HackerEarth / HackerRank and Stack Overflow.
 I had all of it and so getting shortlisted was easy.
 Some 600+ people filled the google form out of which 81 were shortlisted for the second round.
 It included solving three coding questions on paper.
 Difficulty level was moderate and yes this time I wrote much neater code than what I had done with Amazon.
 Somewhere around 20 were shortlisted for the interview.
 Interview went well.
 It had technical questions, some general talk and one simple coding question.
 Compared to all other interviews, this one was chill.
-It was in Hindi!
-(I'm extremely comfortable with English but interviewer insisted, if I know Hindi, we can just talk in Hindi) Also, I was not asked something stupid, off the topic questions.
+Interviewer made me feel really comfortable.
+It didn't feel like very formal, we were just chatting in Hindi 😄.
+Also, I was not asked something stupid, off the topic questions.
 I like not to be judged for unnecessary stuff.
 At the end there was a cultural fit check, just to see If I'll fit the companies culture.
 Few minutes later, the HR came into the room and told me I'm selected and explained me the package.
 F*cking ₹xxxxxxx CTC!
 You kidding me!!!
 It was an amazing feeling.
 Never before I felt I was worth that CTC.

 Thanks for reading.
 Hope this post was worth your time.
 All the best if you're to sit for the placements.